 Taken together, all analyses on SCRs revealed a main effect of time, all 2(1) > 10, p ≤ 0.001, indicating bigger SCRs in the first half than in the second half of trials.
 For the sound anticipation and presentation periods, the interaction of treatment × time was not significant, all 2(2) < 5.90, p > 0.001, indicating similar effect between first half and second half of trials both for three groups.

-Figure legend

 Figure S1.
 Grand-averaged SCRs to aversive and neutral sounds during sound presentation period.
 The shaded area depicts the time window that was used for the statistical analyses.

 References